ubleipzig/marctools/README.md

 Development
 -----------

-To run the test just type:
+To run the tests just type:

     make